Denver Weather: Gusty Winds Will Cause Blowing Snow Near The Foothills On Friday

 DENVER (CBS4) – The significant amount of snow the ground will be blow around by wind gusts reaching over 40 mph west of I-25 on Friday.
 The strongest wind will be near the base of the foothills where blowing snow will limit visibility.

-The CBS4 Weather Team is strongly recommended caution if driving roads and highways on the west side of the metro area including Highway 93, C-470, US 36 as well as Highway 285 through South Park.READ MORE: Golden Shops, Restaurants 'Ready To Be Busy Again' As Jefferson County Moves To Level Blue
+The CBS4 Weather Team is strongly recommended caution if driving roads and highways on the west side of the metro area including Highway 93, C-470, US 36 as well as Highway 285 through South Park.READ MORE: Work On Pikes Peak Summit Complex Nears Completion, Opening To Take Place In May Or June

 The strongest wind and therefore the worst conditions in terms of blowing snow will likely occur between 10 a.m. and 2 p.m. on Friday.
 Wind gusts will easily exceed 40 mph west of I-25 and gusts could reach at least 30 mph east of I-25.

-Meanwhile, sine the wind will be from the northwest, the downsloping effect will allow temperatures to warm into the 40s Friday afternoon around Denver, Boulder, and Fort Collins.
+Meanwhile, since the wind will be from the northwest, the downsloping effect will allow temperatures to warm into the 40s Friday afternoon around Denver, Boulder, and Fort Collins.
 It will be at least 10 to 15 degrees warmer than Thursday in most areas.
-Of course when the wind is active, it will feel just as cold if not colder.READ MORE: Future Leaders Winner Wants To Expand Science Experimentation With Computers
+Of course when the wind is active, it will feel just as cold if not colder.READ MORE: Erie Police Send Warning After 2 Vehicle Trespass Arrests Made

 A cold front set to arrive Friday night will bring colder temperatures for the weekend along with a good chance for snow in the mountains Friday night and Saturday.
 Most ski area in the state will get 2-6 inches of snow while nothing more than late day flurries on Saturday are expected in the Denver metro area.